 The project is transforming the island into a landscape of marshland, lagoons, ditches and sea.
-The land has been raised above sea level using three million tonnes of earth from the Crossrail scheme in London, and a new 115 ha intertidal region has been created.
-There are long shallow slopes from the new seawall to provide space for the saltmarsh to gradually migrate inland as sea levels rise.
+The land has been raised above sea level using 3 million tonnes of earth from the Crossrail scheme in London, and a new 115 hectare inter-tidal region has been created.
+There are long shallow slopes from the new sea wall to provide space for the saltmarsh to gradually migrate inland as sea levels rise.